o3de/o3de/Gems/AWSGameLift/cdkv1/README.md

 # Welcome to O3DE GameLift Sample Project!
-> This is the long term supported CDK v2 version of this template.
-If you have preexisting versions of this template see the CDK guidance about upgrading to CDK v2.

-This is an optional CDKv2 application that provides two stacks:
+This is an optional CDK application that provides two stacks:

   * A GameLift stack that contains all the GameLift resources required to host game servers
   * An optional support stack which is used to upload local build files and create GameLift builds